vikas-singh369/namaste-react-grind-notes/8-let's-get-classy/ReadMe.md

 **ComponentWillUnmount:** This method is called just we leave the component or we say unmount the compenent then it call.
 It's used to perform any necessary cleanup.

 ## 4. Why do we use componentDidMount?
+ComponentDidMount react class based component method it is used for specific perpose.It is immediately called after the component is inserted into the DOM.
+This makes a very crucial point in the component lifecycle to perform various task to interact with the DOM or externel resourse.

+There is a some common example for this :
+**1.Fetching-Data:** It is often used to perform asynchronous tasks like fetching data from an API.
+Once the data is received, the component updates and displays dynamic content.

+**2.Dom-Manipulations:** It can be used to directly manipulate the DOM, such as foucusing an input field adding event listner, intracting third party libraries such as charts or sliders etc.

 ## 5. Why do we use componentWillUnmount?
 Show with example